bdeployteam/bdeploy/doc/retypedev/common.md

 ## Troubleshooting

-1. The JUnit5 `@RegisterExtension` annotation allows to register **instances** of extensions (as opposed to `@ExtendWith`, which registers a class and manages it's lifecycle as apropriate).
-This means that the **instance** does not changed.
+1. The JUnit5 `@RegisterExtension` annotation allows to register **instances** of extensions (as opposed to `@ExtendWith`, which registers a class and manages it's lifecycle as appropriate).
+This means that the **instance** does not get changed.
 This on the other hand means that the instance **fields** of this extension will keep their state throughout test methods.
 This is not dramatic, just something you need to be aware of.
 This is the reason why `TestMinion` calls `resetRegistrations()` in it's `beforeEach` method.
 Not doing so led to duplicate registrations of singleton services, where the server picked up the services for another test later on...